+2. The Energy Equation

 2.1.
-The Energy Equation

-2.1.1.
 Introduction to the Energy Equation

-There are two preconditions for the following analysis.
+There are two preconditions for the following analysis besides it in the Kerr-Newman solution (energy momentum tensor =0).

 - 1) The analysis object must be sufficiently far from the center of mass. - 2) The rotation speed of the center of mass must not be too fast.
 The characteristic Boyer-Lindquist coordinates in the Kerr solution are equal to general polar coordinates in the first-order term $a/\rho[3]$.
 The strict Boyer-Lindquist metric of the Kerr-Newman geometry [4] is as follows.